alvertogit/codetest/README.md

 postgres_db_1_81cb47c30feg | 2018-12-11 09:59:27.670 UTC [1] LOG:  database system is ready to accept connections
 ```

 There are different ways to check that the server is running properly.
-One is opening a web browser such as Chrome or Mozilla and paste the following URL:
+One is opening a web browser such as Chrome or Firefox and paste the following URL:

 ```bash
 http://127.0.0.1/products/